 You’ll need: Confectioner’s Sugar, Butter, Cream Cheese, and some Peppermint Oil*.

-*This is usually found in the craft department at WalMart during Christmas time.
+*This is usually found in the craft department at WalMart during the fall baking season.
 You can also find it at places like Michael’s, Hobby Lobby, and JoAnn in addition to specialty bake shops and such.
 It only costs a few dollars and will last ten forevers.
 Note: Peppermint oil is very strong.
 Use sparingly and if you get it on your fingers, don’t touch your eyes 🙂 Also, make sure the package specifically says for candy and baking.
 I have heard a lot of the essential oil companies (DoTerra and Young Living) sell oils that are food grade and safe for consumption – I’m not talking about those here.
 I have never used them and have no idea if they are equivalent in strength or flavor.
 You are welcome to try but just know that if you go that route, you’re going rogue and it may or may not end up being the same recipe as this.

 Place your room temp butter and cream cheese in a mixing bowl and add peppermint oil (exact amount in recipe at bottom)